tekgourou/sxo-secure-meter-xd/README.md

 * Import all the workflows and atomic actions

 #### how to use it
-Secure Meter XD can be use manually by clicking on "raise", "lower" or "exclude" workflows on the contextuel menu of SecureX.
+Secure Meter XD can be use manually by clicking on "Exclude", "Raise" or "lower" workflows on the contextuel menu of SecureX.

 ![image](./docs/img/smxd8.png)
 <br/>